 You should inspect all these spaces carefully and thoroughly when you have accessed them.
 The posterior mediastinum will need to wait until you remove the heart and lungs.

-4. PHRENIC AND VAGUS NERVES
+3. PHRENIC NERVES

 NOTE – Do not use your scalpel here – you will cut through the phrenic nerve.
 With your fingers, probe into the space between the pericardium and the parietal pleura and feel around for the nerve.